alvinng4/Gravity-Simulator/README.md

 ```
 and edit it accordingly.

-After each simulation, the program would ask your permission to store the data.
+After each simulation, the program would ask if you want to store the data.
 If you choose to do so, the numerical data will be stored in the following folder:
 ```
 gravity_simulator/gravity_plot/results